Madheshwaran27/Crime-Reporting-System/Crime-Reporting-System/README.md

 We created a website with 4 functionalities which includes login pages for user, police in charge, station in charge and police headquarters

-• User can register and login and a file a complaint using Aadhar card
+• User can register and login and a file a complaint.

 • The case was then assigned randomly to a police officer of the nearest police station